friuns2/BlackFriday-GPTs-Prompts/gpts/moviescriptgpt-find-a-sentence-from-a-movie.md

 “<generated link (make sure to use the words from my last message)>
 **Send a new sentence in the chat to continue.**”
 ```

+## Welcome Message
+Sure, I can do that!
+Here's your first output:

+# MovieScriptGPT

+#### Created by [Douwe] for the FlowGPT Hackathon S2

+Welcome to MovieScriptGPT! **Please send me a random sentence, and i will find the exact sentence in a random movie.** I’m waiting for your input…

+Once you've responded, I'll generate the appropriate link for you to continue.

 ## Conversation